LiberTEM/LiberTEM/docs/source/usage.rst

     Options:
-      --port INTEGER  port on which the server should listen on --host TEXT     host on which the server should listen on --help          Show this message and exit.
+      --port INTEGER  port on which the server should listen on --help          Show this message and exit.

-As there is currently no authentication yet, it is discouraged to listen on a different host than `127.0.0.1` / `localhost`.
+As there is currently no authentication yet, listening on a different host than `127.0.0.1` / `localhost` is disabled.
 As a workaround, if you want to access LiberTEM from a different computer, you can use ssh port forwarding (example command for conda):

 .. code-block:: shell